JIAOJIAOMEI/Evolution_algorithm/Experiment13/results/experiment13.md

 8 parameter combinations, 10 times run, dim = 400, budget = dim*1000.

-It takes me 8 days to complete the runs for Baldwin and half for Lamarck.
-The time is truly expensive.
-The program is the same as previous, but the dim is improved from 50 to 400, this is a huge cost.
+It takes me half a month  to complete the runs.
+The time cost is truly expensive.
+The program is the same as previous, but the dim is improved from 50 to 400, this leads to the increase of calculation, and finally resulting in more time cost.

 so if budget = dim*10000, then the time cost would be more expensive.